 Most individuals worry about maintaining a healthy weight at some point during their life; however, there are many who worry about their weight on an ongoing basis and take their worry to extremes.
-The Eating Disorders Coalition (EDC, 2016), notes that over 30 million people in the US suffer from an eating disorders sometime during their life.
+The Eating Disorders Coalition (EDC, 2016) notes that over 30 million people in the US suffer from an eating disorder sometime during their life.
 One person dies every hour due to complications of an eating disorder.
 The most common eating disorders are anorexia nervosa, typically known as anorexia, bulimia nervosa, typically known as bulimia, and binge eating disorder (BED).
 Females suffer from eating disorders at a much higher rate than men, but all socioeconomic groups are affected, including military personnel.
 Eating disorders are NOT a personal choice and are legitimate illnesses.
-Nurses and healthcare professionals can help educate patients and their families on the dangers of these disorders including the potential for death (EDC, 2016).
+Nurses and healthcare professionals can help educate patients and their families on the dangers of these disorders, including the potential for death (EDC, 2016).
 This module will explore the incidence and prevalence, risk factors, and current treatment recommendations for eating disorders.

 Eating Disorder Terms and Definitions

 Anorexia nervosa is a condition where an individual believes they are overweight even when they are dangerously thin, as they often have skeletal frames.
 The affected person limits their food intake and may restrict eating to the point of starvation.
 They may engage in excessive exercise to burn more calories (American Psychological Association, 2020).